mmcc-xx/BirdCAGE/README.md

 birdcageapi.yourdomain.com).
 Add the front end url to CORS_ORIGINS (CORS_ORIGINS: http://192.168.1.75:7008,http://birdcage.yourdomain.com)
 and use back end name for API_SERVER_URL (API_SERVER_URL: http://birdcageapi.yourdomain.com).
 - docker-compose up
 - From the Web UI go to Stream Settings and add a stream.
-The Name field is for however you want the stream identified in the UI.
+The default password is 'birdcage'.
+The Name field is for however you want the stream identified in the
+UI.
 Address is the full url of the stream from your source (try opening it in VLC to make sure it works if you aren't sure).
 Protocol is http, rtmp, or rtsp.
 Transport is TCP or UDP.
 This is only important for rtsp because it can use either one.
 - Go to Preferences and set your latitude and longitude and tweak other settings.
+The default password is 'birdcage'.
 If you live in Topeka, Kansas you are in luck: your latitude and longitude are already set.
+- Consider changing the default password.
+Or don't.
 - Did the above not work?
     - See if you can go to whatever you set as your API_SERVER_URL in your browser.
 You should see a (very incomplete) UI of API documentation.
     If not, the back end / API server is not exposed to the network correctly or the docket-compose file isn't configured correctly.
 Or both.